yquake2/yquake2/doc/040_cvarlist.md

   less optimal for the default gun field of view of 80.

 * **sw_colorlight**: enable experimental color lighting.

+## Game Controller

+* **in_sdlbackbutton**: Defines which button is used in the gamepad or joystick as the `Esc` key, to access the main menu and 'cancel' / 'go back' on its options.
+Default is `0`, which corresponds to the Back/Select/Minus button.
+Set to `1` to use Start/Menu/Plus, and to `2` to use the Guide/Home/PS button.
+Requires a game restart (or controller replug) when changed.

+* **gyro_mode**: Operation mode for the gyroscope sensor of the game controller.
+Options are `0` = always off, `1` = off with the `+gyroaction` bind to enable, `2` = on with `+gyroaction` to disable (default), `3` = always on.

+* **gyro_turning_axis**: Sets which gyro axis will be used for turning.
+  The default `0` is "yaw" (turn), for people who prefer to hold their controller flat, like using a pointing device. `1` is "roll" (lean), for people who hold the controller upright, or use a device with the controller attached to the screen, e.g. Steam Deck.

+* **gyro_calibration_(x/y/z)**: Offset values on each axis of the gyro which helps it reach true "zero movement", complete stillness.
+These values are wrong if you see your in-game view "drift" when leaving the controller alone.
+As these vary by device, it's better to use 'calibrate' in the 'gamepad' -> 'gyro' menu to set them.

 ## cvar operations